templaza/tz_portfolio_old/README.md

 *** Changelog ***

+11/24/2014 - 3.2.9

+	Fix template error:  when using Default Template, your article does not show content of version 3.2.8.

 11/19/2014 - 3.2.8

 	Can add parameters options for tag (when add or edit tag) with trigger "onContentPrepareForm" of plugin's events content.